pontem-network/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 # Upgrading Move Code

-The Aptos chain supports _code upgrade_, which means already deployed Move code can be replaced with newer code.
+The Pont chain supports _code upgrade_, which means already deployed Move code can be replaced with newer code.
 If a code upgrade happens, all consumers of the upgraded code will automatically receive the new code the next time their code is executed.